apache/incubator-streampark-website/README.md

 ## Branch

 dev is the default branch.
-For all modifications, please fork first, and then proceed on the dev branch.
+For all modifications, please fork first, and then check out a new branch to proceed.

 ## 1. Preview and generate static files